Get

 Image Credit: terski, Pixabay

 Hot peppers like jalapenos, chili peppers, and habaneros contain capsaicin, a chemical that gives them their fiery taste.
-But for dogs, it’s a recipe for sneezing, coughing, and watery eyes.
-Dogs are much smaller than people.
-Therefore, the effects of capsaicin are much more pronounced.
-What you taste as a little spicy may be very spicy for your dog.
+But for dogs, it’s a recipe for sneezing, drooling, coughing, and watery eyes.
+Dogs are very sensitive to capsaicin, and its ingestion can cause significant discomfort and health issues.
+What you enjoy as a little spicy may be extremely distressing for your dog.

 Some people use peppers as a natural way to keep dogs away but be careful not to cause any discomfort.
 Just a pinch is enough to repel them.
 Dogs are much more sensitive to smell than taste (usually, at least).
 Therefore, you don’t need very much to keep them away.